 Making Your Own Wedding Cake

-I’ve been pretty open sharing about my engagement on social media, and one of the questions I’ve been asked the most is “are you going to make your own wedding cake?!?”
+I’ve been pretty open about sharing my engagement on social media, and one of the questions I’ve been asked the most is “Are you going to make your own wedding cake?!?”

 In the process of making this decision, I weighed a few important factors.